JulianBell106/lamulettipizza/PROJECT.md

 # Stalliq — Project Bible
-> Last updated: April 2026 — Session 6 (Kitchen Dashboard — Build, Kanban, Drill-down, Contrast)
+> Last updated: April 2026 — Session 6 + Planning (Pitch Sprint Planned, Roadmap Expanded)
 > Read this file at the start of every session to get fully up to speed.

 ---